General Questions About Your Investments

 If the money is held in an RRSP Savings Deposit or is available in a Guaranteed Investment Certificate (GIC), we can also process your withdrawal if you send a secure email with the details through the Online Banking Message Centre.

-- Step 2.
-Choose your Investment Account (for example RRSP or TFSA) and click "Manage Pre-Authorized Contributions" from the left menu.
+- From the Accounts Summary page, select your investment account and click “Manage Pre-Authorized Contributions” from the left menu.

-- Step 3.
-Select ‘Modify’ to make changes and follow on screen instructions.
+- Select “Modify” to make changes and follow the on-screen instructions.

-Changes to your contributions will take effect two business days in the future.
+Changes to your contributions will take effect in two business days.

 GICs are one of the safest ways to protect and grow your money.
 Whether you’re looking for:

-- Cashable solutions that provide access to funds at any time
+- Cashable solutions that provide access to funds at any time1

 - Short or longer term options